-Your blog posts are very slow to load?
+Are your posts very slow to load?
 You are in the right place.
-In this guide, I will show you simple steps that you can take to speed up your WordPress blog loading time.
+In this guide, I will show you simple steps that you can take to speed up your WordPress page loading time.

 Why page loading speed is essential

 The “back” button on a browser is your enemy.
 You only have a few seconds to hook a visitor and get him or her to stay away from the “back” button.
 You better make each second count.

 Great looking design, stunning imagery and valuable content are essential elements of a successful blog.
 And WordPress helps you take care of these which is why it is a better blogging platform than alternatives.
 These elements help you convince a first-time visitor that your site is worth their time.
 None of this matters if your content is impossible to reach or very slow to load.

 53% of mobile visitors abandon a website that takes more than 3 seconds to load according to a Google study published in September 2016.
 Page loading time is also one of the ranking factors Google uses to determine which content will show on top of their search results.

 WordPress speed test: How fast loading is my content right now?

 The best starting point for improving your page speed is to check your current loading time and performance.
-Run the speed tests at sites below to see how fast or how slow your blog is right now.
-These tools analyze the performance of your blog, and provide useful advice on things you can do to optimize the loading time:
+Run the speed tests at sites below to see how fast or how slow your content loads right now.
+These tools analyze the performance of your site, and provide useful advice on things you can do to optimize the loading time:

-Now you have an overview of the current performance of your WordPress blog.
+Now you have an overview of the current performance of your WordPress site.
 The Google study that I mentioned earlier found that the average mobile site took 19 seconds to load.
 Any load time below 3 seconds is excellent in my book.

 Monitor your server uptime/downtime